ivov/normative/README.md

 		this.window.webContents.openDevTools();

 		this.window.on("closed", () => {
-			this.window = null; // ensure destruction
+			this.window = null; // ensure destruction!
 		});
 	}